sylvaingirardbe/terraman/README.md

 - 7" touchscreen for Raspberry Pi

 The multiplexer is only required if you intend to attach more than 2 temperature & humidity sensors since they only have 2 user selectable I2C addresses.

+# Build

+Building with the serialport dependency on X86 for ARM seems not to be working very well.
+Building on ARM with a certain combination of dependencies (mostly @fortawesome stuff) resulted in javascript heap memory issues.
+For this reason the pipeline is split up to build Angular on X86 first and package it with electron-build on ARM.